Logo

 Dick: That's a tough question because you have to ask the person who's saying that what the core values are.
 If somebody thinks the core values are studying and analyzing without implementation, procrastination caused by trying to achieve consensus and allowing everybody involved in a decision to have veto power on every other person's business, then those are the kind of values that I'd like to see go away.

-But if they think the core values are objectives like making a contribution to customers, expecting a reasonable return on your investments, trusting people and giving them maximum freedom to implement -- but also holding them accountable -- then those arc the kinds of values that continue to be important and should be emphasized.
+But if they think the core values are objectives like making a contribution to customers, expecting a reasonable return on your investments, trusting people and giving them maximum freedom to implement—but also holding them accountable—then those are the kinds of values that continue to be important and should be emphasized.
 I don't see anything in today's world that changes that."